johnmatter/forecast/README.md

 # forecast

-This script generates a png of the week's forecast.
+This script generates a png displaying the coming week's forecast.
+I've chosen to use Fahrenheit for temperature and millimeters per hour for precipitation rate, an admittedly unorthodox combination of units.
+I made this choice because with these units, values can reasonably be assumed to span roughly the same orders of magnitude, which happen to have the same scale as precipitation probability (i.e. between 0 and 100).
+This allows us to use the same y-axis ticks for all values.

 [Powered by Dark Sky](https://darksky.net/poweredby/ "Dark Sky")